uvarc/rc-website/content/userinfo/rivanna/software/namd.md

 # NAMD with MPI

 The NAMD module was built on Rivanna with MPI support.
-Below is a SLURM script template.
+Below is a Slurm script template.

 ```
 #!/bin/bash